xpush/xpush.github.io/_includes/doc/installation/with-docker.md

 Installation with docker
 ===

 XPUSH the image of Docker has been registered.
-You will be able to easily install the XPUSH by using the [Docker] (https://www.docker.com/).
+You will be able to easily install the XPUSH by using the [Docker](https://www.docker.com/).
 <a name="prepare"></a>
 <br />

 ## 1. Prepare

-To use the XPUSH, it is required [nodejs] (http://nodejs.org/), [zookeeper] (http://zookeeper.apache.org/), [redis] (http://redis.io/), [mongodb] (http://www.mongodb.org/).
+To use the XPUSH, it is required [nodejs](http://nodejs.org/), [zookeeper](http://zookeeper.apache.org/), [redis](http://redis.io/), [mongodb](http://www.mongodb.org/).

-Please install the [Docker installation] (https://docs.docker.com/installation/#installation) with reference to the Docker.
+Please install the [Docker installation](https://docs.docker.com/installation/#installation) with reference to the Docker.
 The following is how to install the Docker in Ubuntu13.10.

  Install the package for AUFS Filesystem support.